cloudblog004/fantasticfoodies/content/en/posts/416-steps-to-make-quick-chicken-teriyaki-wraps.md

 - " Teriyaki sauce needed for garnishing"
 recipeinstructions:
 - "1.
 First of all add flour in a plate.
 Then add black pepper powder, salt, and mix"
 - "2.
-Cut the chicken into strips &amp; coat well with this flour mixture"
+Cut the chicken into strips & coat well with this flour mixture"
 - "3.
 Heat the oil.
-Add chicken then cook for 5 minutes &amp; keep aside Your chicken is ready"
+Add chicken then cook for 5 minutes & keep aside Your chicken is ready"
 - "For sauce  Stir and cook the Soy sauce for a while, then add brown sugar, knorr cube Black pepper powder,Worcestershire sauce add Honey then mix"
 - "Take lettuce leave first layer with tomatoes cucumbers than teriyaki chicken then pour sauce and sprinkle sesame seed."
 - "Ready to serve and ENJOY!"